Shrimp Quesadillas

 Notes

-• Storage: Quesadillas are best eaten immediately but store leftovers in an airtight container in the refrigerator for 2-3 days.
-Reheat leftovers in a hot skillet until heated through.
+Storage: Quesadillas are best eaten immediately but leftovers keep in an airtight container in the fridge for 2-3 days.
+Reheat in a hot skillet until warmed through — avoid the microwave or they’ll go soggy.

-• Prep ahead: Mix up the spice blend up to a day or two in advance to save a few minutes on dinner.
+Prep ahead: Mix the spice blend up to a day or two in advance to shave a few minutes off dinner prep.

 Stack of shrimp quesadillas with sour cream and salsa.